SalesforceLabs/Developer-Carbon-Dashboard/README.md

       * Report
       * URI
       * VisualforceRequest
+* Ensure that the Event Monitoring dataflow is scheduled to run at some frequency in order for the Developer Carbon Dashboard to show updated data.

 Harder Option: [Set up a custom process to push Event Logs into CRM Analytics](https://www.salesforcehacker.com/2015/01/simple-script-for-loading-event.html)